gofynd/fdk-store/markdown/catalog/internal_/type-aliases/type-alias.Size.md

 > `optional` **display**: `any`

-- The display string for the size
+- The display string for the size.

 ***